gggliuye/gggliuye.github.io/_posts/2020-09-16-philo-identity.md

 What matters in survival?
 Imagining the reincarnation of the soul (suppose it is possible), with the soul being scrubbed completely clean, like a blackboard been completely erased.
 This survial doesn't give me anything that matters to me.
 Same happens to the body theory.

-I want to survive with the same personality.
+**I want to survive with a similar personality.**
+Even if my body, my brain or my soul couldn't survive.
+My personality is all what matters for me.
+If my personality continue to exist some where, it gives what matters to me.